bfeitknecht/vault/sem3/DMath/UE/bf/md/DMath-bf-u01.md

 $$

-Now that we have that, we need to look at the left-hand-side formula.
+Now that we have that, we need to look at $G$.
 $$
 \begin{array}{c | c || c | c | c}
 A & B & {A \diamondsuit B} & {B \, \diamondsuit A} & { \neg(A \diamondsuit B)} \\